strapi/strapi/docs/3.0.0-beta.x/getting-started/troubleshooting.md

 ### Enterprise support

-Looking for an enterprise support?
+Looking for enterprise support?

-Fill in the form that is in the [Support page](https://strapi.io/support) of the Strapi website.
+Fill out the form on the [Support page](https://strapi.io/support) of the Strapi website.